knative/docs/serving/using-cert-manager-on-gcp.md

     type: Ready
 ```

+### Specifying our certificate

+Next we need to configure which certificate issuer to use
-#### Specifying our certificate: which issuer it should use, and which secret to publish the cert.
+and which secret we'll publish the certificate into.

 ```shell
 # Change this value to the domain you want to use.